yiisoft/yii2-app-basic/tests/README.md

    composer require --dev yiisoft/yii2-faker:*
    ```

-3. Create `yii2_basic_tests` database and update it by applying migrations:
+3. Create `yii2_basic_tests` database and update it by applying migrations (you may skip this step if you do not have created any migrations yet):

    ```
    codeception/bin/yii migrate